Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Introduction

 As such, the objective of this paper is to analyze optimal policyholder behavior in hybrid VA contracts in the absence and presence of taxation affecting proceeds from the VA.\footnote{For example, in Australia, proceeds from the VA obtained before retirement are subject to tax, whereas those received after retirement are not.} Of particular interest is impact of the rate of appreciation of the cash fund and whether the interest income the cash fund generates is sufficient to influence the policyholder not to withdraw the full guaranteed amount and instead leave some to grow in the cash fund.
 Furthermore, we also analyze the effect of taxes on the policyholder's strategy and how it interacts with product design features, such as the type of benefit base update scheme (ratchet or no ratchet) and whether or not the cash fund is available.
+As such, this paper contributes to the literature by analyzing the ratchet mechanism in the context of a GMWB and how it interacts with taxation and other contract features in influencing optimal policyholder withdrawal or surrender.
 When taking into account taxation, we find through numerical examples that the cash fund plays an influential role with respect to the policyholder's optimal withdrawal strategy.
 Indeed, in some tax settings, policyholders are unwilling to purchase the contract at all since the policyholder's (risk-neutral) valuation of the contract is less than the initial premium.